alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 };
 ```

-### Customizing Icons
+### Custom Icons

-Set custom icons using arrowIcon.
-If it's a ReactNode, it will automatically add a rotation animation effect.
+Use arrowIcon to set custom icons.
+If it is a ReactNode, a rotation animation effect will be automatically added.

 ```tsx
 import { CollapsePanel } from '@bifrostui/react';